Firefighting Foam

 Unveiling the Silent Threat: PFAS and its Connection to Cancer

-When battling fires involving highly flammable substances like petroleum or jet fuel, firefighters rely on Aqueous Film-Forming Foam (AFFF).
-This foam, however, contains polyfluoroalkyl substances (PFAS), synthetic chemicals that don’t break down in the environment.
-Exposure to PFAS can lead to serious health risks, including hormone suppression, liver damage, developmental issues, and cancer.
+When tackling fires containing highly flammable substances like petroleum or jet fuel, firefighters employ Aqueous Film-Forming Foam (AFFF).
+It’s essential to note that this foam contains polyfluoroalkyl substances (PFAS).
+PFAS are synthetic chemicals that do not break down in the environment.
+Exposure to PFAS can result in severe health risks, including hormone suppression, liver damage, developmental issues, and cancer.

 Fighting for Justice: The Legal Battle Against PFAS